Canon 1D Mark IV vs Nikon D2Xs

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark IV and the D2Xs have been discontinued, but can regularly be found used on eBay.
 The D2Xs was replaced by the Nikon D3X, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark IV vs Nikon D2Xs